 1. Ask for advice from the professionals.

-Odyssey Tours' knowledge of China is more valuable than 10 hours of online search.
+Odynovo (formerly Odyssey Tours)' knowledge of China is more valuable than 10 hours of online search.
 Get advice from our locally based travel consultant where to go and go with our locally born tour guides – you are bound to take great street photographs.

 2. Carry simple gears.